bartificer/programming-by-stealth/docs/pbs30.md

 # PBS 30 of x – Comparing JS Objects | Introducing WAI-ARIA

-In this instalment we’re going to continue with our dual-track approach, first, looking at some more JavaScript prototypes, then switching tack to HTML forms again.
+In this instalment we’re going to continue with our dual-track approach, first looking at some more JavaScript prototypes, then switching tack to HTML forms again.

-We’ll start with my sample solution to the challenge set in [the previous instalment](https://bartificer.net/pbs29).
+We’ll start with my sample solution to the challenge set in [the previous instalment](https://pbs.bartificer.net/pbs29).
 Then, we’ll move on to add an important enhancement to our prototypes – support for object comparisons.
-Strictly speaking, this won’t actually be revision – we haven’t looked at the intricacies of comparing objects before.
+Strictly speaking, this won’t actually be a revision – we haven’t looked at the intricacies of comparing objects before.

 We’ll finish our JavaScript section with another challenge.

-When we switch back to HTML we’ll take a big-picture look at an important accessibility standard named WAI-ARIA.
+When we switch back to HTML we’ll take a big picture look at an important accessibility standard named WAI-ARIA.
 We want to build our forms in a screen-reader-friendly way from day one, and to do that, we need to begin learning about ARIA.
-ARIA is really quite big, so all we’ll be doing this time is taking in an overview so we understand why it exists, and the basic concepts its built around.
+ARIA is really quite big.
+So all we’ll be doing this time is taking in an overview so we understand why it exists and the basic concepts that it's built around.

 We’ll finish by creating a final, fully accessible, button complete with a pretty scalable icon.

-In the next instalment we’ll finally be ready to move on to some more different form inputs, specifically, checkboxes and radio buttons.
+In the next instalment we’ll finally be ready to move on to some more different form inputs, specifically checkboxes and radio buttons.

-# Matching Podcast Episode 476
+## Matching Podcast Episode 476

 Listen Along: Chit Chat Across the Pond Episode 476